 A lesson from Scrum history

-Jeff Sutherland and Ken Schwaber, – the creators of Scrum have been updated the Scrum guide over time.
-It’s interesting to read how in previous versions of the Scrum guide there was more detail about what done actually means, and what to do with “undone” work.
-The reason in general that some artefact and details have been left out, is to make the description of Scrum as a framework more simple, clear to understand and lightweight.
+Jeff Sutherland and Ken Schwaber, – the creators of Scrum, have been updated the Scrum guide over time.
+It’s interesting to read how there was more detail about what done means and what to do with “undone” work in previous versions of the Scrum guide.
+In general, some artefacts and pieces have been left out to make the description of Scrum as a framework more simple, clear to understand, and lightweight.

 A completely “done” increment includes all of the analysis, design, refactoring, programming, documentation and testing for the increment and all Product Backlog items in the increment.
 Testing includes unit, system, user, and regression testing, as well as non-functional tests such as performance, stability, security, and integration.
 Done includes any internationalization.

-You clearly get the picture, that “done” includes all the work necessary to be able to have a piece of releasable, valuable software at the end of the sprint.
+You get the picture that “done” includes all the work necessary to have a piece of releasable, valuable software at the end of the sprint.